 Norway is known for its incredible natural beauty and its flowing fjords framed by sheer snow-capped mountains and luscious greenery truly are a sight to behold.

 What’s more, Norway is one of the few places you can witness the spectacle that is the northern lights in its true glory.
-With excellent fishing and hiking opportunities throughout the country too, it’s easy to see why it’s a nature lovers’ paradise.
+With excellent fishing and hiking opportunities throughout the country, it’s easy to see why it’s a nature lovers’ paradise.
+And you can certainly lose yourself by living in some of the most remote cities in the world!

 But there’s more to Norway than its outstanding landscapes.
 It also has a very high standard of living, with low crime rates, excellent educations, and awesome healthcare systems.
 Its cities are teeming with cultural events, and there are plenty of old fishing towns with tonnes of points of interest for any history buffs out there.